 Japanese rock gardens use design to symbolise the natural landscape, and they do vary in materials and style.
 One of the well know styles is the stone garden, sometimes called the raked garden, and indeed these gardens to incorporate rocks as well as raked patterns of stones or pebbles.

 Although they have been around for centuries, they have a timeless element about them and fit is well with a range of architecture styles.
-Equally at home with a contemporary designed building or a traditional style these gardens also use a range plants and garden ornaments.
+Equally at home with a contemporary designed building or a traditional style these gardens also use a range plants and Japanese garden ornaments.

 If you are lucky enough to be visiting Japan, the Isamu Noguchi Garden Museum at Takamatsu is worth a visit for inspiration.